Home » Gluten Free Sugar Cookies – Perfect Cut-Out Cookies

 Heart shaped cookies embossed with a floral pattern, with the embossing rolling pin.

-To use the embossing rolling pin, I just use a regular rolling pin to roll out the dough slightly thicker than I usually would, then roll over it with the patterned rolling pin.
+To use the embossing rolling pin, I just use a regular rolling pin to roll out the dough slightly thicker than usual, then roll over it with the patterned rolling pin.
 You may need to experiment with the amount of pressure you use, depending on how deep the pattern is on your rolling pin.
-Then cut out the shapes as usual.
-The cookies will hold the pattern much better when baked if you make sure the shapes are well chilled before you bake them.
+Then cut out the shapes with your cookie cutters.

 Storing The Cookies

-Storing the cookies will depend on how you’ve decorated them.
-Royal iced cookies can be sealed airtight, either in a container or individually bagged in cellophane bags and sealed.
-They will keep well for a week or two like this.
+Once the icing has dried, royal iced cookies or fondant-covered cookies can be sealed airtight, either in a container or individually bagged in cellophane bags and sealed.
+They will keep well for a 2-3 weeks like this.

 A stack of gluten free vanilla cookies on a white plate.